Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Rob: So we'll get into the peak now, but I'm just looking at December 2008, you had a short partnership with Brian Gardner you called Revolution Two.
 And you guys split after a couple months, obviously still friends, but you quoted in a Medium article, "I quickly realized that Brian and I were too much alike in all the wrong ways in order to foster a good working partnership."
 So I wanna ask you, what is the perfect symphony needed for a founder partnership to work?

 Jason: I don't know, I haven't found it yet.
 I've been looking for it.
-Actually, I do wanna say that, you know, I have worked on projects with other people, and it has worked out in favor of the project.
+Actually, I do wanna say that I have worked on projects with other people, and it has worked out in favor of the project.
 I think when you have two people like Brian and I who are so aligned in how we work and how we build and what we wanna do, and when you have so much alignment that you're kind of stepping on each other's toes, it's not necessarily a good thing.
 I do think there's something to be said about having that opposite, right, that kind of fills the gaps.
 And Brian and I didn't have that, and I think that's what the problem was.
 We realized it quickly.

 Jason: Maybe it's okay to launch your own things.
 And absolutely, something I've learned is that it's okay to keep small, to stay small.
 You can launch something and have your own little pool, right.
 And it can be successful on your level, and it doesn't have to grow beyond that.
 And I think that's one of the biggest mistakes I made with Press75 and my WordPress theme business is I saw what other people were doing, like Adii, Brian Gardner, and how fast they were growing their businesses into these huge enterprises.
 And I had this small piece of the pie with Press75, and it was doing really well.
 But I had this ambition to grow it even bigger than what it was.
 And that's where I started to make mistakes, to be honest.
 And if I could go back, I would keep it small.